-In chapter 19, Richard H. Rubin, MD, examines from a physician's perspective both the ethical issues and the legal ramifications faced by physicians and managers of managed care organizations.
-In chapter 20, Rebecca A. Dobbs, RN, PhD, outlines strategies for evaluating healthcare ethics committees to determine if they are meeting the needs of the organization and the patients and clients served.
-In chapter 21, J. Mitchell Simson, MD, explores the prevalence, prevention, and treatment of substance abuse and addiction among healthcare professionals.
-In chapter 22, C. Rod Pattan, MD, looks at unique ethical considerations that must be given attention in teaching hospitals.
+Part III, "Addressing Structural Issues That Affect Ethical Decision Making," looks at the importance of establishing policies and infrastructure components that support an ethical culture and integrate ethical decision making into the way of doing business.
+For most of the cases in Part II, a relevant chapter can be found in Part III that expands on the issues in the case and enriches the discussion.
+In Chapter 13, Joan McIver Gibson describes a values-based ethical decision-making model and a process that leads to decisions made with integrity that are comprehensive, coherent, and transparent.
+Chapter 14 discusses the ethics of managing people and examines the different values, special interests, and goals that each person brings to the workplace and the conflicts and ethical dilemmas that may ensue.
+Management style, role modeling, mentoring, and ethical human resources policies and practices are also discussed.
+In Chapter 15, Richard H. Rubin, MD, examines from a physician's perspective both the ethical issues and the legal ramifications faced by physicians and managers of managed care organizations.
+In Chapter 16, Rebecca A. Dobbs, RN, PhD, outlines strategies for evaluating healthcare ethics committees to determine if they are meeting the needs of the organization and the patients and clients served.
+In Chapter 17, J. Mitchell Simson, MD, explores the prevalence, prevention, and treatment of substance abuse and addiction among healthcare professionals.
+In Chapter 18, Clinton H. Dowd, MD, looks at unique considerations that must be given attention in teaching hospitals.